OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 1. When receiving a new ontology request (NOR), the NOR Manager should thank the submitter for their submission.
 In addition, the NOR Manager should assist NOR submitters in understanding the NOR process and passing the NOR review during the whole process.
 2. The NOR Manager adds the new submission to the NOR dashboard, which is deployed at https://obofoundry.github.io/obo-nor.github.io/
-3. In addition to the dashboard, the NOR Manager could need to manually review that the submitted ontology adheres to the OBO foundry [principles](http://obofoundry.org/principles/fp-000-summary.html).
+3. In addition to the dashboard the NOR Manager
+   - manually reviews that the submitted ontology adheres to the OBO foundry [principles](http://obofoundry.org/principles/fp-000-summary.html).
 For example, IRIs and object properties need to be reviewed manually pending the implementation of new automated checks.
+   - runs a lexical matching tool on the submitted ontology that checks for lexical overlap with existing OBO ontologies, and posts the results of that matching process as a comment in the NOR issue.
+The comment should instruct the submitter to address all cases where a new identifier was introduced for a concept (1) that already existed, or (2) that would be in scope for another ontology, clearly citing this SOP.
 4. After the dashboard is run and the manual review is done, the NOR Manager informs the OBO Foundry Operations Committee of any issues for consideration.
 Until all issues are resolved or the NOR request is rejected, the NOR Manager acts as a liaison between the OBO Foundry Operations Committee and the NOR submitter.
 5. Once the new ontology passes the review, the NOR manager assigns the next available reviewer from the OBO operation members.
 6. Finally, when the ontology is fully accepted, the NOR manager remove the ontology from the OBO NOR dashboard.